 The SEA is still run by volunteers in partnership with the Wellington City Council and with help from volunteer corporate groups, dog walkers and other members of the community.

-Join us for a community planting day at Tawatawa Reserve on Saturday 11 June (rain date 18 June) 1.00pm to 3.30pm.
-We’ll be planting just around the corner from the Murchison Street car park, near the wetland.
-Children and dogs welcome!
+Join us for a community planting day at Tawatawa Reserve on Saturday 3rd August 1.00pm to 3.00pm.
+We’ll be planting near the middle of the off-leash dog exercise area, a 2 minute walk from the Murchison Street car park!

 If you have them, please bring: sturdy footwear or gumboots, gardening gloves and spades or shovels.